tweepy/tweepy/docs/api.rst

 .. method:: API.rate_limit_status()

-   Returns the remaining number of API requests available to the requesting user before the API limit is reached for the current hour.
-Calls to rate_limit_status do not count against the rate limit.
-If authentication credentials are provided, the rate limit status for the authenticating user is returned.
-Otherwise, the rate limit status for the requester's IP address is returned.
+   Returns the current rate limits for methods belonging to the specified resource families.
+When using application-only auth, this method's response indicates the application-only auth rate limiting context.

+   :param resources: A comma-separated list of resource families you want to
+                     know the current rate limit disposition for.
    :rtype: :class:`JSON` object